Synival/BaseMUD/README.md

 * Object / character materials can now be shown with the 'materials' command.
 * Mobs can now be in stunned, incapacitated, and mortally wounded states.
 * Caster mobs now say their spells when casting just like players.

-As a bonus feature, booting the MUD currently outputs several files to JSON format in the `json/` directory.
-In time, the MUD will be able to read these files instead or in addition to the standard ".are" files.
-This is to help develop editing software other than notepad or OLC.

 Enjoy!